chantastic/css-patterns/readme.markdown

 # CSS Patterns

 This is how I'm writing CSS.
-It's hard to say if these ideas are objectively "good."
+It's hard to say if these ideas are "good."
 I can say that when I write this way things seem to fall into place and I paint myself into fewer corners.

 # The 140 character pitch

-Ultimately scalable CSS without fake-modules or silly naming.
+Scalable CSS without fake-modules or silly naming.
 It's modeled after SOLID and Ruby decorators.

 ## The decorator pattern